 - Grow spiritually in their understanding of God and His mission, including how they are a part of God’s plan.

-is the motto for GA.
-GAs to move ahead in their world carrying the love of Christ to everyone they meet.
+Go forward is the motto for Girls in Action.
+GAs learn to move ahead in their world carrying the love of Christ to everyone they meet.
 In weekly meetings the girls learn how people around the world share Christ’s love with others.
 We learn we can pray for missions, give to missions, do mission and participate in the work of the church.
 We can be missionaries wherever we are!!

 The verse GAs model to the world is: “Give thanks to the Lord.
 Worship Him.
 Tell the nations what He has done.
 Announce how honored He is” (Isaiah 12:4)